 Understanding the Purpose of Medical Animation

-Before embarking on your animation journey, it’s crucial to define the precise purpose of your medical animation.
+Before embarking on your animation journey, it’s crucial to define the precise purpose of your healthcare animation.
 Are you aiming to:

 Understanding the intended audience and purpose of your medical animation will guide the overall style, tone, and level of detail required for your project.